Local Image vs Global Actions

 According to Oxfam, Starbucks…had a hand in the Ethiopian government's recently failed attempt to trademark two of the nation's coffee bean names, Harar and Sidamo.
 The government believes that trademarking those names could help the country's coffee industry take home an extra $88 million a year.
 Oxfam International, on behalf of the Ethiopian government, has accused Starbucks of blocking Addis Abbaba's trademark applications with the U.S. Patent and Trademark Office (Crane, 2006).

-Starbucks used its legal power and financial resources to block the trademarking efforts in order to protect its purchasing prices for coffee.
+Starbucks used legal power and financial resources to block the trademarking efforts to protect purchasing prices for coffee.
 For example, when one buys Sumatra Coffee at Starbucks, the name Sumatra has no trademark which the Sumatra coffee growers attempted to pass through patent application.
 Despite the fact that Ethiopia or Sumatra is written on a bag of Starbucks coffee, the names do not belong to the growers in these countries.
 Ultimately, this action allows Starbucks to maintain price control over coffee and keep prices low.
 Starbucks claims that its higher than industry average coffee goes to maintaining an ethical supply chain but this point is arguable (Starbucks, 2012).
 According to Oxfam,

 Seth Petchers, the coffee lead for Oxfam's Make Trade Fair campaign, admits Starbucks has made some progress in its supply-chain practices, but it should do more to help its suppliers who come from the poorest of poor countries.
 "This [trademarking plan] isn't about Ethiopia trying to strengthen its grip on these coffees and impose pricing requirements," he says.
 "It is about looking to control and protect the way these brands are built up in the market and make sure what Ethiopians get reflects [the country's] true value in the marketplace (Crane, 2006)."